 The LCMS data required a degree of cleaning in order to produce the compulsory variables required by the EUROMOD software for MicroZAMOD.
 Nevertheless, there may be further steps that could be taken in this regard, particularly in relation to the income data.

-Every effort has been made to collate the precise tax and benefit rules for 2015 but this was difficult to achieve and has been an iterative process.
-The work plan for 2018 will include continued validation of the interpretation of the policy rules in MicroZAMOD, with key stakeholders as well as any consequent refinement of the implementation of those rules within MicroZAMOD.
+Every effort has been made to collate the precise tax and benefit rules for each system year, but this was difficult to achieve and has been an iterative process.